Interlake (dinghy)

 The Interlake is an American planing sailing dinghy that was designed by Francis Sweisguth in 1932, as a one-design racer and first built in 1933.

 The boat design was commissioned by the Sandusky Sailing Club.
 Sweisguth had already designed the Star keelboat and the Interlake was designed specifically for the conditions found on Lake Erie and in particular on Sandusky Bay.

 Production

-For a time the design was built by Customflex, initially in Toledo, Ohio and later in Whitehouse, Ohio in the United States, but commercial production has now ended.
+For a time the design was built by Customflex, initially in Toledo, Ohio and later in Whitehouse, Ohio in the United States, but commercial production by Customflex has now ended.
+In 2023, licensing to build Interlakes was assumed by Beacon Composites in Creedmoor, North Carolina.

-The boat's class club, the Interlake Sailing Class Association, offers free plans for download in PDF format to allow amateur construction of the design.
+The boat's class club, the Interlake Sailing Class Association, also offers free plans for download in PDF format to allow amateur construction of the design.

 Design

 The Interlake is a recreational sailboat, originally built predominantly of wood, fiberglass construction has been allowed by the class rules since 1955.
 The fiberglass boats have balsa cores for the hull and the decking.
 The boat has a fractional sloop rig, a spooned raked stem, an angled transom, a rounded, transom-hung, fiberglass rudder controlled by a tiller and a retractable fiberglass centerboard, operated by a winch with a 10:1 mechanical advantage.
 It displaces 650 lb.

 The boat has a draft of 4.58 ft with the centerboard extended and 8 in with it retracted, allowing beaching or ground transportation on a trailer.

 For sailing the design has foam flotation, mainsail boom roller reefing, a boom vang and mainsheet traveler with a bridle.
 The boat may be equipped with spinnaker of 200 sqft and hiking straps.
 The mast is supported by a forestay and shrouds, but no jumper stays or backstay.
 There is stowage provided under the foredeck.

 The design has a Portsmouth Yardstick racing average handicap of 89.9 and is normally raced with a crew of two or three sailors.